BrianSlick/Book-UITableViewGuide/02.SetupWithCode/SetupWithCode.md

 ...
 ```

->ObjC comments: As we'll see in the IB and Storyboard chapters, Apple likes using weak properties for IBOutlets these days.
+>Code comments: As we'll see in the IB and Storyboard chapters, Apple likes using weak properties for IBOutlets these days.
 I could not disagree more with this general trend, and firmly believe in using strong properties for any object that I wish to have control over the lifespan.
+I personally think that Apple's preference for weak IBOutlets is dangerous, since the implied assumption that all views are children of the main view does not cover a significant number of cases, and this is not adequately explained with blanket weak property usage.
+So you may see lots of sample code with strong, and lots of sample code with weak, and neither is really wrong, per se.
+Like anything else, different choices have different consequences.
+I prefer, and recommend, the consequences that go along with using strong IBOutlet properties.

 >Swift comments: As we'll see in the IB and Storyboard chapters, IBOutlets are typically created as a forced-unwrapped optional.
 I could probably get away with making it non-optional here, but then I'd either have to create the table view here or deal with an initializer method, which is well beyond the point of this chapter.